-(a) General Rule.
+- (a) General Rule.
 Only Eligible Participants may be granted Restricted Shares, Stock Units, NSOs or SARs.
-In addition, only individuals who are employed as common-law employees by the Company may be granted ISOs.

-(b) Limitation on Awards.
-In any fiscal year of the Company, no individual shall receive Options, SARs, Restricted Shares and/or Stock Units covering in excess of 2,000,000 Shares in the aggregate; provided, however, that Outside Directors may only receive Awards covering up to 50,000 Shares in the aggregate per Outside Director in any fiscal year of the Company.
-The limitations under this Subsection shall be subject to adjustment pursuant to the adjustment provisions of the Plan.

-(c) Director Fees.
+In addition, only individuals who are employed as common-law employees by the Company may be granted ISOs. - (b) Limitation on Awards.
+In any fiscal year of the Company, no individual shall receive Options, SARs, Restricted Shares and/or Stock Units covering in excess of 2,000,000 Shares in the aggregate; provided, however, that Outside Directors may only receive Awards covering Shares worth up to \$750,000 in the aggregate per Outside Director in any fiscal year of the Company.
+For purposes of determining limitations on Awards pursuant to this Section 4(b), the value of the Shares subject to each such Award shall be calculated by multiplying the number of Shares subject to such Award by the average closing price of a share of Stock on the Nasdaq Global Market during the 30 calendar days preceding the date of such Award.
+The limitations under this Subsection shall be subject to adjustment pursuant to the adjustment provisions of the Plan. - (c) Director Fees.
 Each Outside Director may elect to receive Restricted Shares or Stock Units under the Plan in lieu of payment of a portion of his or her regular annual retainer based on the Fair Market Value of the Shares on the date any regular annual retainer would otherwise be paid.
-For purposes of the Plan, an Outside Director's regular annual retainer shall include any additional retainer paid in connection with service on any committee of the Board or paid for any other reason.
+For purposes of the Plan, an

+Outside Director's regular annual retainer shall include any additional retainer paid in connection with service on any committee of the Board or paid for any other reason.
 Such an election may be for any dollar or percentage amount equal to at least 25% of the Outside Director's regular annual retainer (up to a limit of 100% of the Outside Director's regular annual retainer).
 The election must be made prior to the beginning of the annual board of directors cycle which shall be any twelve month continuous period designated by the Board.
 Any amount of the regular annual retainer not elected to be received as a Restricted Stock Award or Restrict Stock Unit shall be payable in cash in accordance with the Company's standard payment procedures.